souless94/remix-greet/README.md

 ## Usage
-- Open the website url and enter the name for the greeting.
+- Visit the website at this  [link](https://remix-greet.vercel.app/) and enter a name to create a personalized greeting.

 - Click on Generate Greeting to create a personalized greeting card for Chinese New Year.

+*Note that the website may be down as it's a demo*

 ## Installation